 WARNING: Only perform such procedures as detailed in this manual.
 It is recommended that dealer assistance be periodically obtained on other components/systems not covered in this manual.
 Unless otherwise specified, engine should be turned OFF.
-For all lubrication and maintenance procedures.

 Track

 Inspect the track for wear, cuts, missing track guides and broken rods.
 Make any necessary replacement.